thechibuikem/NetVision/README.md

 <br>

 # About
 Born in the heart of fundamental networking, built on react + express.
-Netvision uses Data Structures and Algorithms - and Object Oriented Programming to simulates the low level processes such as the address resolution protocol (ARP) which happens when pings are sent among network devices in a Local Area Network (LAN).
+Netvision uses Algorithms - and Object Oriented Programming to simulates the low level processes such as the address resolution protocol (ARP) which happens when pings are sent among network devices in a Local Area Network (LAN).
 <br>
 <br>